Macrocosm (Star Trek: Voyager): Reception

 In 2018, TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek series.
 They noted this episode for depicting extremely large viruses, although they thought it was disgusting and creepy, especially when infected human bodyparts burst with swarms of fly-like viruses.

 In 2019, Screen Rant declared "Macrocosm" as having one of the top five best captain moments for Janeway.
 They call it a "harrowing" episode, noting how Janeway must battle to take her ship back against the alien presence.
 They note this episode features a sort of insect-like virus that spreads in the spaceship.

 In 2020, Gizmodo depicted "Macrocosm" as a way for Star Trek to "do Alien on a UPN budget" and compared this episode's Janeway to Ellen Ripley.

-In this episode a sweaty Janeway wears a tank top and carries a big space-rifle, as opposed to her usual uniform; there is even a hand-to-hand combat with a knife against the macrovirus.

 Home media release

 This episode was released on DVD on July 6, 2004 as part of Star Trek Voyager: Complete Third Season, with Dolby 5.1 surround audio.
 The season 3 DVD was released in the UK on September 6, 2004.